 #3 How are we protecting sensitive customer and organizational data?

 Security is a big issue, and a CRM system should offer control over sensitive customer and organizational data and processes.
 CRM options include on-premise and cloud solutions, so consider security for each method of data management.

 #4 How likely are my employees/coworkers to adopt a new system?

-Twenty-two percent of companies that implemented a CRM system in 2007 described it as a disappointment; experts believe a lack of user adoption was the main culprit.
+Historically twenty-two percent of companies that implemented a CRM system described it as a disappointment; experts believe a lack of user adoption was the main culprit.
 Getting executive buy-in, considering all possible users, setting up effective training, choosing a “Champion of Change,” and using an expert CRM consultant are ways to increase user adoption – and your chances for success.